hyochoi/SCISSOR/README.md

 **Note:**

-If you see the following error:
+If you see errors like:
 ```r
 ‘rlang’ 0.3.4 is already loaded, but >= 0.4.0 is required
 ```